Warwick East State School

-Warwick East State School is a heritage-listed state school at 45 Fitzroy Street, Warwick, Southern Downs Region, Queensland, Australia.
+Warwick East State School, also known as Warwick National School, is the oldest state primary school in Queensland that is currently still open.
 It was designed by Benjamin Joseph Backhouse and built from 1864 to 1912.
-It is also known as Warwick National School.
-It was added to the Queensland Heritage Register on 21 October 1992.
+It is a heritage-listed building that was added to the Queensland Heritage Register on 21 October 1992.

 History

 The former Warwick National School is a one storeyed brick building which was constructed in 1864 to designs of early Queensland architect, Benjamin Backhouse.

 The first surveys were carried out in Warwick by James Charles Burnett in April, 1850, with the first land sale following soon after in July of that year.
 On 25 May 1861 Warwick was declared a municipality (the Borough of Warwick) and continued to grow steadily as the service centre of the Southern Darling Downs.
 During the 1860s the tradition of building permanent masonry buildings in Warwick began.

 The first school in Warwick was established by the Board of National Education on 25 October 1850.
 This was set up largely as the result of efforts by local pioneer, George Leslie who was concerned about the education of his own children and those of other families in the district.
 He started making enquires to the Board of National Education in September 1848 but it was not until September 1850 that the school was actually established with thirty students.

 The first headmaster was a George Abbott, and the school ran until December 1852 when it closed until April 1853 re-opening with George Lewis as the headmaster.
 Jonathan Harris was appointed headmaster in 1855 and retained this position until 1860.

 Before separation in 1859, the NSW Board of National Education, set up by Governor Charles Augustus FitzRoy in 1848, was charged with establishing and administering schools, and it was under provisions from this body that four National Schools were established in what was to become Queensland.
 The Warwick National School was the first of these and a school was established in Drayton in 1851.
 By 1860 a boys and girls school were established in Brisbane.

 After Queensland separated from New South Wales in 1859, the newly formed Queensland Government became responsible for the education services provided in the new colony.
 The Education Act of 1860 saw the establishment of a Board of Education combining the roles of the former National and Denominational Schools of NSW.

 After the 1860 Act the Warwick National School, along with the three other government schools, came under the jurisdiction of the newly created Board of Education.
-Soon after this, in 1864-5, the present brick building was constructed on the site to designs of prominent architect, Benjamin Backhouse.
+Soon after this, in 1864–65, the present brick building was constructed on the site to designs of prominent architect, Benjamin Backhouse.
 This building joined an earlier timber structure used as a classroom, constructed at the school's inception in 1850.